 Finally we ambled down Church View Road, noticing doorways that become the Downton Post Office and the Dog & Duck pub.
 It’s fun seeing locations that look vaguely familiar…but not quite.
 After we returned to the States, we watched reruns of the early episodes and paused the DVD player so we could see spots where modern fire hydrants were covered by bushes or fake postboxes to complete the early-20th-century look.

 Before the Downton Abbey craze hit, Bampton was a sleepy town known for its morris dancers (traditional folk dancers who wear bells on their shins), its May flower-garland festival, and the colony of swifts that nests in the village every summer.
-Bampton was quiet when we visited, but with the show’s popularity, occasional tour buses now stop there.
+Bampton was quiet when we visited in 2012, but with the show’s popularity, tour buses now stop there.

 Bampton, one of England’s oldest towns, has a number of pubs, inns, and B&Bs, so it would be a nice place to spend a few days.
 (It’s within an easy drive or bus ride from other quaint Oxfordshire Cotswold villages such as Burford, Lechlade-on-Thames, and Minster Lovell, so there’s plenty to do in the area.)

 For more information, check out Visit Oxfordshire’s website.